kovasb/session/README.md

 The sequence of REPL interactions are persisisted, so you can continue an existing session - yours, or another's.

-Session persistence is meant for human, not machine consumption.
-The human must be able understand the computation and its properties, which may have been recorded at various levels of reproducibility.
+Session persistence is meant first for human consumption, and secondarily for computational reconstruction.
+Computations can be annotated to facilitate both purposes, using datomic attributes, for instance with textual comments, or automatically recorded environment variables.

 Session places greater constraints on UI than it does on the computations themselves.
-It is essential to be able to perceive a piece of data, without a risky initialization proceedure.
+It is essential to be able to perceive a piece of data, without reproducing the universe in which the data was created.
 UI constructs created in session are therefore required to be values.
 However, they also have access to Datomic, and thus can deal in novelty.

 This combination of properties allows Session to create easily sharable computations that are unrestricted in power.
 Computations are a more powerful artifact than either the source code or the resulting data on their own, and currently have no useful representation in any other tool.